ElmerCSC/elmerfem/elmerice/UserFunctions/Documentation/Damage.md

   Damage Enhancement Factor = Real 2.00 ! damage enhancement factor Damage Parameter sigmath = Real 0.05 ! stress threshold for damage increase End
-Additionnally, for output visualisation, the damage criterion Chi is saved as a variable named Chi, which need to be exported in a solver, such as :
+Additionally, for output visualisation, the damage criterion Chi is saved as a variable named Chi, which need to be exported in a solver, such as :

 Solver 3
   Equation = Sij